google-research/pegasus/README.md

 # PEGASUS library

-Pre-training with Extracted Gap-sentences for Abstractive SUmmarization Sequence-to-sequence models, or PEGASUS, uses self-supervised objective Gap Sentences Generation (GSG) to train a transformer encoder-decoder model.
+Pre-training with Extracted Gap-sentences for Abstractive Summarization Sequence-to-sequence models, or PEGASUS, uses self-supervised objective Gap Sentences Generation (GSG) to train a transformer encoder-decoder model.
 The paper can be found on [arXiv](https://arxiv.org/abs/1912.08777).
 ICML 2020 accepted.